manmeetsg/deployment-workshop/README.md

 :rocket: Scroll down and click on the "unique link" next to the AWS logo.
 This should open up a new tab on your browser.
 ![](img/AWS-unique-link.png)

+Select student for "Role."
+Fill out the information requested for the application.
+If you do not have an AWS account, select the link found under the 'AWS Account ID' input.

 ## Teams